hipertipo/tempEdit/README.md

 TempEdit
 ========

-TempEdit is a RoboFont extension to import glyphs from multiple designspace sources into temporary font(s) for editing, and save them back into their source UFOs after the edits are done.
+A RoboFont extension to import glyphs from multiple designspace sources into temporary font(s) for editing, and export them back into their source UFOs when finished.

 ![](imgs/TempEdit.png)

 Context